The Growth and Distortion Theorems for Slice Monogenic Functions: Introduction

-The purpose of this article is to generalize the geometric function theory to the noncommutative setting for slice regular and slice monogenic functions.
-The theory of slice regular functions of one quaternionic variable was initiated recently by Gentili and Struppa \cite{GS1,GS2}.
-Subsequently, the notion of slice regularity was also extended to functions of an octonionic variable \cite{GS50} and to the setting of Clifford algebras \cite{Co,Co1} for slice monogenic functions on domains in paravector space $\mathbb R^{n+1}$ with values in Clifford algebra $\mathbb R_n$.
-More recently, Ghiloni and Perotti \cite{Ghiloni1} have made a significant step forward, defining slice regular functions with values in any real alternative algebra defined on open sets in the so-called quadratic cone of the algebra and endowing all the aforementioned theories with a new working tool based on a slight modification of a well-known Fueter's construction.
-Now the detailed up-to-date theory appears in the monographs \cite{GSS, Co2}.
-It is also well worth mentioning that the theory of slice regular (monogenic) functions is significantly different from that of regular functions in the sense of Cauchy-Fueter and has elegant applications to the functional calculus for noncommutative operators \cite{Co2}, Schur analysis \cite{ACS} and the construction and classification of orthogonal complex structures on dense open subsets of $\mathbb R^4\simeq \mathbb H$ \cite{GSS2014}.
+In this paper, we shall focus on slice regular and slice monogenic functions and aim to generalize Theorem \ref{Th:dg-theorem} to the noncommutative setting for slice regular and slice monogenic extensions of univalent functions on the unit disc $\mathbb D\subset \mathbb C$.
+The theory of slice regular functions of one quaternionic variable was initiated recently by Gentili and Struppa \cite{GS1, GS2}, and was also extended by the same authors to octonions in \cite{GS50} for octonionic slice regular functions.
+The related theory of slice monogenic functions on domains in the paravector space $\mathbb R^{n+1}$ with values in the Clifford algebra $\mathbb R_n$ was introduced in \cite{Co, Co1}.
+To have a more complete insight, we refer the reader to the monographs \cite{GSS, Co2} and the references therein.
+These function theories were also unified and generalized in \cite{Ghiloni1} by means of the concept of slice functions on the so-called quadratic cone of a real alternative *-algebra, based on a slight modification of a well-known construction due to Fueter.
+The theory of slice regular functions on real alternative *-algebras is by now well-developed through a series of papers mainly due to Ghiloni and Perotti after their seminal work \cite{Ghiloni1}.
+It is also well worth mentioning that this recently introduced theory of slice regular (slice monogenic) functions is significantly different from the more classical theory of regular (monogenic) functions in the sense of Cauchy-Fueter (cf. \cite{BDS, CSSS, GHS}), and has elegant applications to the functional calculus for noncommutative operators \cite{Co2}, to Schur analysis \cite{ACS}, and to the construction and classification of orthogonal complex structures on dense open subsets of $\mathbb R^4\simeq \mathbb H$ \cite{GSS2014}.

-We will establish the growth and distortion theorems for slice regular and slice monogenic extensions of univalent holomorphic functions on the unit disc of the complex plane in the settings of quaternions and Clifford algebras.
-The classical approach can not be applied in these new cases, since there lacks a fruitful theory of compositions for slice regular and slice monogenic functions.
-We shall reduce the problem to the classical one via a new convex combination identity: